 - White clothing/hat and natural fibers blanket for Kundalini

 - Comfortable, fitted clothing (preferably made of good wicking material)

 We do have the following for rent at the studio: yoga mat $2, Towel $2, and hand towel $1.
 If you use one, please leave the yoga mat on the floor at the end of your class.
 We clean them after each use.
 We also have blocks, bolsters and natural fiber blankets available for your convenience.

-You should arrive 15 minutes before your first class as doors lock when class starts.
+You should arrive 15 minutes before your first class as doors lock when class starts and if you are late there is a good chance that you maybe locked out from entering class.
 When you arrive, you will be asked to fill out a little bit of paperwork.
 Included in this paperwork is a waiver and a brief medical history.
 This allows us to be aware of any conditions that may indicate modifications are necessary to give you the best practice possible.
 It is important that you are aware of your body during your practice; if any pose becomes painful, take a rest and your instructor can help adjust you or recommend a modified pose.

 Hot yoga caution:

 If you will be joining us for the first time to take a hot yoga class, we strongly recommend that you bring a large water bottle, sweat towel and yoga mat towel/beach towel.
 You will be asked to drink water throughout the class and refill as needed, and you will be sweating profusely.
 A yoga mat towel or beach towel will ensure that you don’t slip on your yoga mat and sustain an injury.